-Hey bloggers, we have to do more than writing blocks of texts every day.
+Hey bloggers, we have to do more than write blocks of text every day.
 Blogging is an art.
-So, we have to show our words to the world as valuable art.
-For that, find these easy and quick tricks to make your blog posts more interesting and look like a great piece of art.
+So, we must show our words to the world as valuable art.
+For that, find these easy and quick tricks to make your blog posts more engaging and look like a great piece of art.

-If you failed to present your work beautifully, even if you have written the best blog post, Google might think that our content is not good enough to show on its first page.
-So, people will not find it.
+If you fail to present your work beautifully, even if you have written the best blog post, Google might think that your content is not good enough to show on its first page.
+So people will not find it.

-We have discussed a few more tips on how we could add extra value to our blog posts before.
+We have discussed a few more tips on adding extra value to our blog posts.

-If you wanna stand out among the other bloggers, you should use a modern-looking theme or a custom design for your blog.
-Because your art should not be boring.
+If you want to stand out among the other bloggers, you should use a modern-looking theme or a custom design for your blog because your art should not be boring.

-Today, it is effortless to find amazing, responsive themes.
-Within a few hours, you can have a whole new design and a new site.
+Today, it is effortless to find unique, responsive themes.
+Within a few hours, you can have a new design and site.

 I have been using the AVADA theme since the beginning.
-But last week, I installed a new theme on Daglega, which was purchased from fantastic themes and plugins developer, MyThemeShop.
+But last week, I installed a new theme on Daglega, purchased from fantastic themes and plugin developer, MyThemeShop.

-Because their themes are lightweight, simple, SEO friendly, lightning-fast, and really easy to use theme features as a blogger with zero knowledge of WordPress or coding.
+Because their themes are lightweight, simple, SEO friendly, lightning-fast, and easy to use theme features as a blogger with zero knowledge of Wordpress or coding.

 When you consider installing a new theme on your blog, don’t forget to follow the proper protocol (backing up, plugin compatibility check) and buy your theme from a theme provider with a good reputation.
 So, you can avoid the harmful codes on your website.